sonnmar/airprompt/README.md

 ## Configuration

-You can change the default sequence of prompt segments, if you add an Array `AP_COMFIG_SECS` to your `.zshrc` in front of the source-statement.
-The appearance of the function-calls in the array sets the appearance from left to right in the prompt.
-The function "prs_prompt" defined a pseudo-segment to split the left from the right prompt and set the fore- and backgroundcolors of the prompt.
-The displayed string is set to '---'.
+You can change the default sequence of prompt segments, if you add an array named `AP_COMFIG_SECS` to your `.zshrc` in front of the source-statement.
+The order of the function-calls in the array arrange the segments from left to right in the prompt.
+The function "prs_prompt" defined a pseudo-segment to split the left from the right prompt and set the fore- and background colors of the prompt.

 ```shell
 typeset -a AP_DEFAULT_SECS